 The Serbian-German Chamber of Commerce conducts an annual survey in which it asks German companies whether they are satisfied with the overall investment conditions in Serbia – around 85% of companies have confirmed that they would invest in Serbia again.

 However, if we want to strengthen this positive trend and develop our excellent economic ties even further, it is important to continue to reform the country; it is important to strengthen the rule of law.
 Investment security is crucial to developing a strong private sector and a key to achieving sustainable growth and creating attractive employment opportunities in Serbia.
 Strengthening the rule of law will not only benefit foreign investors.
-It will also have beneficial effects for domestic businesses and the people of Serbia.
+It will also have beneficial effects on domestic businesses and the people of Serbia.
 We want to continue working with our Serbian partners to promote reforms and thus support Serbia on its way towards the EU.

 There is contentious rhetoric in Serbia about whether the arrival of this German giant should go without a state subsidy of almost 10 million euros.
 In your opinion, are subsidies a good way to attract foreign investors?